Gentle Carousel Miniature Therapy Horses, Reading Is Magic Program

 Former Secretary of Education, Bill Bennett, had this to say: Your Reading Is Magic, program, and volunteers are heroes every time they walk into a school or library.
 Using little miniature horses to inspire young children to read is most creative.
 Congratulations on your wonderful charity, spirit, and service to your community.

 Part of what makes Gentle Carousel so extraordinary is their steadfast commitment to getting the ponies from home to their many scheduled appearances, successfully.
 According to Debbie Garcia-Bengochea, Every miniature horse is chaperoned by three people, on every single outing.
 Sometimes we take as many as eight of our mini’s to a single appearance, though we normally take two to three.
 We’re on the pal system, meaning that every miniature horse travels alongside a miniature horse companion.
 Every pony is allowed to go to up to 2 appearances per week, for a maximum of two hours per appearance.

-Combine these heroic horses, well planned activities and the many exquisite custom costumes, created by the group’s volunteers, and it’s easy to see why the Gentle Carousel Therapy Horses’, ÏReading Is Magic, program is such a hit with young, at-risk kids.
+Combine these heroic horses, well-planned activities and the many exquisite custom costumes, created by the group’s volunteers, and it’s easy to see why the Gentle Carousel Therapy Horses’, ÏReading Is Magic, the program is such a hit with young, at-risk kids.

 We Start Our Horses On Triple Crown Safe Starch Forage Early, To Help Them Stay Happy & Healthy